Overview of Ohio Taxes

 Property tax rates in Ohio are expressed as millage rates.
 One mill is equal to $1 of tax for every $1,000 in assessed value.
 Rates vary by school district, city and county.

-The table below presents average effective tax rates, median real estate tax payments and median home values for every Ohio county.
+The table below presents average effective tax rates, median real estate tax payments and median home values for every Ohio county with data available:

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.